cbvrp-icme-2019/cbvrp-icme-2019/README.md

 |   Apr 22, 2019    | Notification of paper acceptance     |
 |   Apr 29, 2019    | Deadline for camera-ready papers     |

+## Prizes

+The total reward is $2,000 USD for each track including the taxable amount, which will be fully sponsored by Hulu LLC.
+The number of winners will depend on the number of participants and the quality of the results.
+The organizers reserve the complete right in the final judgement and decision.

+The winners of the challenge are required to provide a technique report describing the details of the winning algorithms, and to give a presentation during the conference.

 ## Organizers